Silt Island Park boat launch area, parking lot expand

 The fishing is better than the parking at Silt Island Park — but that should soon change.

 Anglers typically park down the road due to the lot being full.
-New Castle resident John Harcourt has fished for Colorado River Cutthroats since the 1950s, and he said this was a pretty common occurrence.
+New Castle resident John Harcourt has fished for Colorado River cutthroats since the 1950s, and he said this was a pretty common occurrence.

 “It’s just become really, really popular that there’s no place to park,” he said Thursday.
 “It’s primarily people floating down from New Castle to Silt, then there’s some people floating Silt to Rifle.”